What do you think of the LITRG website?

 Capital gains tax for individuals not resident in the UK

 Capital gains tax (CGT) generally only applies if you are resident in the UK.
-However, in certain circumstances you can also be liable if you dispose of an asset while non-resident in the UK.
-We explain these on this page.
+However, in certain circumstances you can also be liable if you sell an asset while non-resident in the UK.

 What are the general rules on when CGT is chargeable?

-CGT generally only applies if you are resident in the UK.
-If you are resident in the UK, you may be liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.
+In general, you are only fully in scope of UK CGT if you are resident in the UK.
+Note that if you are resident in the UK, you may be liable to CGT on disposals of assets located anywhere in the world, not just your assets located in the UK.

 However, if you dispose of an asset while temporarily non-resident in the UK, you may be liable to CGT when you return.
 This may apply to you if decide to live abroad for a few years or if you are posted overseas.